ronnyppp/cuny_wellness_hub_app_/README.md

 - [Dart](https://dart.dev/): The programming language used for Flutter app development.
 - [url_launcher](https://pub.dev/packages/url_launcher): A Flutter plugin for launching a URL.
 - [flutter_phone_direct_caller](https://pub.dev/packages/flutter_phone_direct_caller): A Flutter plugin that allows you to make direct phone calls from your app.
+- [intl](https://pub.dev/packages/intl): The Dart package for internationalization, which is used for handling date and time formatting in the app.

 ## Screenshots